 Civilian operators include Niagara Helicopters, with a fleet of single-engine H130s for sightseeing aerial tours, including charters above Niagara Falls.

 Airbus has teamed with PAL Aerospace, Pratt & Whitney Canada, CAE and L-3 WESCAM to provide fixed-wing search and rescue aircraft for Canada.
 Together with PAL Aerospace, Airbus established a joint venture called AirPro to provide in-service support throughout the life of the C295 transport fleet.

-A long-time member of the RCAF aircraft fleet are CC-150 Polaris Multi Role Tanker Transports (a version of the A310 airliner), and the military service also utilises Airbus-built target drones.
+A long-time member of the RCAF aircraft fleet are CC-150 Polaris Multi Role Tanker Transport (a military version of the A310 aircraft), and the military service also utilises Airbus-built target drones.

-The Space Systems and Communications, Intelligence and Security divisions of Airbus have successfully addressed many Canadian space requirements in the past.
+Airbus has successfully addressed many Canadian space requirements in the past.
 Today, they are well positioned to participate in several significant Canadian space projects (planned as of mid-2018), including SAR Data Continuity, DESSP, ESCP-P, Surveillance of Space 2, and the Terrestrial Snow Mass Mission.
 Airbus is developing mission concepts and solutions for these and other Canadian space requirements.